 Hey, we know that guy.

-Two of the Colorado Rockies' coaches actually hail from the days when games were still played at Mile High Stadium, before a move to the new LoDo stadium introduced Denver baseball fans to the Blake Street Bombers.
-We looked back at manager Walt Weiss two weeks ago, and now we turn the spotlight on hitting coach Dante Bichette.
-One of the original Blake Street Bombers, Bichette turned in his Rockies uniform back in 1999, but he's got number 10 back on his shoulders now.
+Two of the Colorado Rockies’ coaches actually hail from the days when games were still played at Mile High Stadium, before a move to the new LoDo stadium introduced Denver baseball fans to the Blake Street Bombers.
+One of those coaches is manager Walt Weiss, who handed in his Rockies player’s uniform 16 years ago.
+We were curious how he’s changed over the years.

 Photographs courtesy of the Colorado Rockies.
-Photography intern Bradi Wells also contributed to this story.
+Bradi Wells also contributed to this story.

 Follow editorial assistant Lindsey R. McKissick on Twitter at @LindseyRMcK.